zumba/zumba.github.com/_posts/2012-09-19-schema-org-and-breadcrumb.md

 <script type="text/javascript" src="https://gist.github.com/4287cc6dbfefafac8bb2.js"> </script>

 This is not the best solution, but it was the balance between do not change the layout because the microdata and have a nice presentation in search provider results.
-I hope the schema.org cover it once breadcrumbs are not restrict to WebPage type or any of the sub-types.
+I hope the schema.org covers it once breadcrumbs are not restricted to WebPage type or any of the sub-types.

 Do you have a better solution using microdata?